postwait/node-amqp/README.md

 message, call `q.shift()`.
 When `ack` is false then you will receive messages as fast as they come in.

-The 'routingKeyInPayload' and 'deliveryKeyInPayload' options determing if the reception process will inject the routingKey and deliveryKey, respectively, into the JSON payload receieved.
-These default to unset thus adopting the parent connection's values (which defualt to false).
+The 'routingKeyInPayload' and 'deliveryKeyInPayload' options determine if the reception process will inject the routingKey and deliveryKey, respectively, into the JSON payload received.
+These default to unset thus adopting the parent connection's values (which default to false).
 Setting these to true provide backward compability for older applications.

-This method will emit 'basicQosOk' when ready.
+This method will emit `'basicQosOk'` when ready.

 ### queue.subscribeRaw([options,] listener)